 A laceration is a cut that goes all the way through the skin.
 The cut can be small and cared for at home.
-Or the cut can be large and need immediate medical attention.
+Or the cut can be large and need immediate medical attention right away.

 If the cut is minor, a liquid bandage (liquid adhesive) can be used on the cut to close the wound and help stop bleeding.

-Using a liquid bandage is quick and painless to apply.
-Skin adhesives, or liquid bandages, seal the cut closed after only one application.
+Using a liquid bandage is quick to apply.
+It causes only slight burning when applied.
+Liquid bandages, seal the cut closed after only 1 application.
 There is less chance for infection since the wound is sealed shut.

 The seal lasts for 5 to 10 days.
-The seal will fall off naturally after it has done its job.
-After the seal falls off, you can reapply more liquid bandage if needed.
+It will fall off naturally after it has done its job.
+In some cases after the seal falls off, you can reapply more liquid bandage if needed.
 But most minor cuts will be mostly healed at this point.

-Using these products will also help keep scars from forming at the injury site.
+Using these products may also help keep scars from forming at the injury site.
 Liquid adhesives can be found at your local pharmacy.

 With clean hands or a clean towel, wash the area of the cut with cold water and soap.
 Dry with a clean towel.
 Make sure the site is completely dry.